Why the IT Industry needs to heed its own advice.

 The technology sector is exciting, fast paced and is genuinely changing our world for the better but we sometimes forget one key fundamental fact – it’s a people industry.
 As is oft quoted “You take care of them and they’ll”…you know the rest.

-Two years before that classic Hoskins ad campaign broke, I had suffered my own period of depression.
-A series of personal and financial pressures led me to thoughts of suicide.
 It is hard to explain why.
 At the time I felt trapped, worthless, a failure and was fearful of burdening anyone with my issues.
 I was lucky.
 A colleague noticed some subtle changes in me – apparently my eyes no ‘longer glistened’ – and suggested we go for a beer together.
-Accepting that invitation was to be the best decision I’ve ever made.

 Believe me.
 It’s Good to Talk.